carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 which needs be configured with your amazon credentials, email address, etc.;

+alternatively, you may leave amazon credentials blank and use an ec2 instance profile for authentication;

 if you delete all plugin configurations, default configuration will be re-created again on nexus restart;